 Valley Of Flowers Trek:

-Any admirer of Himalaya, thinking about a trek in Monsoon, Valley of Flowers trek surely top the chart.
+Any admirer of Himalaya, thinking about a trek in Monsoon, Valley of Flowers trek is probably a chart toper.
 Legend and myths met reality when three British mountaineers Frank Smythe, Eric Shipton and Romilly Holdsworth lost their way and reached this piece of paradise on earth.
 They were been to Mt.
 Kamet expedition (First ascent) and entered in to Bhyundar valley during their dramatic descent.
 They reached by descending through Bhyundar Khal (Pass) instead of as planned to reach Mana village.
 Hence the outer world knew that the valley exists.
 For locals the valley served as a pastoral grazing opportunity.
 According to Hindu mythology this is the Nandan Kanan, garden of Lord Indra.
 Valley of Flowers is a high altitude valley carved by glacial action of the river Pushpawati and runs east west direction along the river.
 According to a legend, the river was named Pushpawati by the Pandavas when they saw flowers floating on the waters of this snow fed river.
 This river meets Laxman Ganga coming from the Holy Shrine of Hemkund Sahib and called as Laxman Ganga or Bhyundar Ganga and meets Alaknanda at Govindghat.
 A gigantic snow clad ridge hems this valley from almost all sides.
 The valley is around 10Km long and 1 Km wide and situated ~ 3200 – 3600m from the mean sea level.
 The area blooms in alpine vegetation for a period of 15-20 weeks (June to October).
 The valley turns in pink, white, blue and violet cover during monsoon (July-August).
 Anemone, Balsam, Angelica, Bell Flower, Brahma Kamal, Blue Poppy, Forget Me Not, Cobra Lily, Marsh Marigold and Birch are few common types abundant inside the valley.
 Rataban peak and Tipra glacier mark the boundary of the valley in the upstream direction.
 This National Park is truly a botanist’s dream, an ornithologist’s charm, a photographer’s excitement and a hiker’s delight.

 Valley of Flowers National park and it’s Biodiversity: